matiwinnetou/spring-soy-view/README.md

 * SoyAjaxController has been greatly improved, support for .js and without extension has been dropped to simplify code
 * SoyAjaxController will now not show stacktraces but http error codes and messages (it was a security loop hole)
 * Ability to provide a locale as a request parameter to SoyAjaxController other then the one resolved by LocaleProvider
-* Ability to disable minimification via request parameter: ?disableProcessors=true parameter as a compileJs url
+* Ability to disable obfuscation via request parameter: ?disableProcessors=true parameter passed as a param to compileJs endpoint

 #### Known issues:
 * SoyAjaxController may not work under windows server, i.e. it may only work with windows file paths